TobyLofas/sudo-launcher/README.md

 - **data** - contains metadata files for the games SudoLauncher can launch, as well as the tags and directories files
 - **games** - an optional folder that can be used to install games into.
-- **icons** - an optional folder that can be used to library icons.
+- **icons** - an optional folder that can be used to store library icons.

 By default, these subfolders will be empty.
-The **data** folder will automatically populate with metadeta files as games are added.
+The **data** folder will automatically populate with metadata files as games are added.

 ## Library